Jessi-777/Jessi-777/README.md

 - Energy is everything, it's important to protect your energy, keep calm, stay positive, know that you will solve your problem.

 - Teams that have the ability to trust & feel confident about helping each other, is a successful Healthy and Balanced team.
 Yes, it's rare & I treasure     it.

 - I've worked with teams and also taken projects programming & developing alone.
 This being said, I can work alone and be here for my team when they         need me, vise versa.

 - My background is unique, so my thought process can be different at times and that's ok.
 I embrace being `unique`  and I like writing things down whenever   I feel the need to.

 - I trust and honor my team / collaborators.
-No matter how stuck an engineer is, never put them down.
-Teach, guide or mentor with repect for each other.
+No matter how stuck an engineer is, putting them down is never an option.
+I'll do my best teach, guide or       mentor with repect for each other.

 - Trust, we Software Engineers know how `Serious` it is to work with `Sensative Data`. 💯